ramazanguvenc/sunmi/README.md

 ﻿# sunmi

-A simple command-line video downloader tool written in Go.
+A simple command-line video downloader tool for Twitter written in Go.

 New to go so code is probably horrible.

 Copied most of it from https://github.com/inteoryx/twitter-video-dl except this one works.

 ## How to run